-While 2019-nCov is infectious but it is much less able to pass from person to person than diseases such as measles, Henry said.
-While Chinese officials have said that the disease can be passed by an infected person who is not yet symptomatic, she rejected that, saying that she believes that a person would have to be symptomatic to pass on the disease.
+While 2019-nCov is infectious, it is much less able to pass from person to person than diseases such as measles, Henry said.
+Chinese officials have said that the disease can be passed by an infected person who is not yet symptomatic. but she rejected that, saying that she believes that a person would have to be symptomatic to pass on the disease.

 Henry also acknowledged the existence of a person who has been the subject of rumours on social media.
 The rumour was that the person arrived in Metro Vancouver from China, felt ill, went to a local hospital to get checked, and was turned away.
 That person then went back to China and was only then confirmed as carrying 2019-nCoV.